Operating Department Practitioner

 Video: - Anita: Operating Department Practitioner

 You will help to prepare the patient for surgery, for example, ensuring that the Surgeon has the correct medical records.
-They also check that the right medication and equipment is available, and make sure the whole area is prepared properly.
+You will also check that the right medication and equipment is available, and make sure the whole area is prepared properly.
 You will have to make sure they have the correct patient for the surgery.

 In the anaesthetic stage of the operation, you will prepare a wide range of equipment and drugs, including anaesthetic machines, ventilators, drips and airway devices, which all ensure the safety of the patient during anaesthesia.

-They work alongside the anaesthetist to check the patient's condition, watching out for allergic reactions, breathing difficulties or heart problems.
-ODPs bring patients into the operating theatre and help to position them correctly on the operating table.
+You will also work alongside the Anaesthetist to check the patient's condition, watching out for allergic reactions, breathing difficulties or heart problems.
+You will bring patients into the operating theatre and help to position them correctly on the operating table.

-After the operation, they check that all the items have been accounted for and collect any instruments to be sterilised.
+After the operation, you check that all the items have been accounted for and collect any instruments to be sterilised.

 You will help to monitor the effects of the anaesthetic, re-position the patient when drips are inserted and fetch equipment or blood.

-ODPs continue to care for patients after the operation.
-They watch out for complications such as shock, blood loss, pain and breathing problems.
+You will also continue to care for patients after the operation.
+You will watch out for complications such as shock, blood loss, pain and breathing problems.
 You will also need to assess the patient, helping to ensure that they can be moved back to a ward.

 You are responsible for maintaining patients' records, and for controlling the stock of equipment.

-While most ODPs are based in operating theatres, anaesthetic areas and recovery rooms, they can also work in many other areas, including accident and emergency departments, intensive care units and special care baby units.
+While most Operating Department Practitioners are based in operating theatres, anaesthetic areas and recovery rooms, you can also work in many other areas, including accident and emergency departments, intensive care units and special care baby units.

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales.

 Personal Qualities and Skills

 To be an Operating Department Practitioner, you'll need:

 - excellent attention to detail and the ability to prepare meticulously for operations